llvm/llvm-zorg/premerge/post-submit-testing.md

    interspersed clang-tidy commit, a notification is still sent out to the author of commit C.

+By running the tests for all projects in every postsubmit test run, we avoid the problematic situation described above.

-When running premerge tests on a PR, we also explicitly do not test certain projects even though their dependencies change.
+Another reason for running all the tests in every postsubmit run: When running premerge tests on a PR, we also explicitly do not test certain projects even though their dependencies change.
 While we do this because we suspect interactions resulting in test failures would be quite rare, it is possible, and having a postcommit configuration catch these rare failures would be useful.

 ### Data Storage